 There is no right way to express it; it is unique to the individual.
 It may involve talking to family or friends, writing a journal, playing or watching sport, or painting, making music, seeing a therapist.
 Find a way of connecting to the feelings we have inside us by naming your feelings and then finding a way to express them positively.

 Nurture your mind and body.

 We know from neuroscience, the mind and body are interconnected.
 Every thought we have has a physiological component and felt within our body.
 The pain of grief often feels like fear which triggers our body into a state of heightened arousal.
-Ways to regulate this sense of hyperarousal include cardiovascular exercise, healthy, regular eating, limiting sugar, coffee and alcohol intake, and prayer or mindfulness practices.
+Ways to regulate this sense of hyperarousal include cardiovascular exercise, healthy, regular eating, limiting sugar, coffee and booze intake, and prayer or mindfulness practices.

 Set limits with others who may be trying to help.

 Others can get involved when we are grieving in an attempt to help, but no one else can know what our limits are.
 It is up to us to decide on our limits and voice them clearly.